Murali Kartik: Brief international return and later career

 During the 2009 IPL season, which was held in South Africa, Kartik played in ten matches and took four wickets at 50.25, but he was one of the most economical bowlers, conceding only 5.91 runs per over.
 Kolkata were wracked by infighting and came last.
 Kartik also scored 21 runs not out.
 In the 2009 English season, Kartik resumed service for Middlesex, and as in the IPL he was most effective as a stock bowler, taking only four wickets at 51.50 in eight T20 fixtures at an economy rate of 6.86, never taking multiple wickets in a match.
 Middlesex, who had won the domestic title the previous year, only tasted victory in two of the Twenty20 matches that Kartik played in.

 Kartik played in ten first-class matches for Middlesex, taking 33 wickets at 22.87.
 He took his season's innings best of 5/65 and then 2/26 in the season opener against cross-London rivals Surrey, and then took 3/32 and 4/53 in a hard-fought 47-run win over Kent, and a total of 6/139 in the next match against Essex, but his season fell away at the end, managing only six wickets in the last three matches.
 With the bat, he made 336 runs at 24.00, the most prolific season of his career with the willow, including 62 against Essex and 57 not out against Gloucestershire.
 He played in a solitary one-dayer, taking 2/19 against Northamptonshire.

 At the end of the 2009 season, it was announced that Kartik would join Somerset as their overseas player for the 2010 season.

 During the 2009–10 Indian season, Kartik played in seven matches for Railways in the Ranji Trophy, taking 17 wickets at 25.05 including a best of 5/81 against Mumbai.
 He also scored 44 against the team and ended with 97 runs at 12.12 for the season.
 However his figures were not enough to gain selection for Central Zone in the Duleep Trophy.

 As of 2020, he is currently a cricket commentator, working on Star Sports coverage of India home games and the Indian Premier League.

+On 23 January 2026, before the second T20I between India and New Zealand at Raipur, Kartik was involved in a widely publicized exchange with Indian cricketer Hardik Pandya.
+A video showing the two in an animated discussion near the boundary line before the match went viral on social media.
+Despite the incident, Pandya went on to record figures of 1/25 during the match, contributing to India's seven-wicket victory.